Is your culture survey telling you what’s really going on below the surface?

 2. Build Trust

 If you centre your people strategy around nothing other than creating an environment where people are given multiple avenues to discuss issues without consequence, where leadership is held to account for behaviour as much as results, where you actually listen and implement change (demonstrated action), and where you measure your culture’s transparency and openness, you will eradicate an undercurrent and stop toxicity bubbling under the surface.
+You will also be creating a culture of high performance.
+If you feel the need to survey anything - survey trust.

 Of course in all of this you need to teach your leaders and managers the “how to”.
 As we know, once they have the skill, it is more likely be used.

-3. Measure Leadership & Team Effectiveness Separately
+3. Measure Leadership Effectiveness Separately

 Human Synergistics Lifestyles Inventory